Kylian Mbappe, France and the Game That Changed Everything

 The 22-year-old Stuttgart defender with the mop of curly brown hair was a virtual unknown in France when Deschamps awarded him his first call-up in November.
 Having capitalised upon an injury to Djibril Sidibe to claim the right-back berth, he has emerged as one of the most engaging characters in the squad.

-Adil Rami has nicknamed him "Jeff Tuche" after the lead character from a 2011 French comedy film about a family of provincial bumpkins who win the lottery.
+France midfielder Adil Rami has nicknamed him "Jeff Tuche" after the lead character from a 2011 French comedy film about a family of provincial bumpkins who win the lottery.
 Pavard has also contributed to two compelling pieces of television, first suffering a fit of giggles during an interview on TF1 and then crying when a video message from his parents was played to him during an episode of Sunday morning magazine show Telefoot.

-"Nobody knew the guy," says Riolo.
+"Nobody knew the guy," Riolo says.
 "He came into the France team, and I'm willing to bet that most people wouldn't have even known where he played.

 "And you know, he wasn't great against Argentina.
 Two goals came from his mistakes.
 But he equalised at a moment when people were starting to think that it was over—and with an extraordinary goal.
 Plus he's got a bit of a funny head, with his frizzy hair and everything, so he's got everything you need to become the darling of the team."

-Deschamps is running a characteristically tight ship at France's World Cup base in Istra, 40 kilometres northwest of Moscow.
+Deschamps is running a characteristically tight ship at France's World Cup base in Istra, 40 kilometres north-west of Moscow.
 The players have been given only limited amounts of free time to spend with their families, and training sessions routinely take place behind closed doors.

 Nevertheless, it appears to be a happy camp.
 The players' Instagram accounts have supplied plenty of evidence of high jinks, with Rami, Pogba and Benjamin Mendy the chief mischief-makers.
 The unity within the squad was apparent in the way that the substitutes flooded onto the pitch to celebrate Mbappe's two second-half goals against Argentina.

 "It's relaxed.
-There's been no tension," says Duluc.
+There's been no tension," Duluc says.
 "Since the beginning of the tournament, there's not a single guy who's been annoyed by a question at a press conference.
 It's been very calm and very relaxed."

 Should France prevail in Friday's quarter-final against Uruguay in Nizhny Novgorod, Deschamps will have succeeded in achieving the objective set out by French Football Federation President Noel Le Graet ahead of the tournament.
 He will also be two matches away from becoming only the third man to lift the World Cup as both player and coach after Mario Zagallo and Franz Beckenbauer.